SoturiVaina/logintest/README.md

 ## This application reqires Node.js dependencies and a MySQL database.
 ### REMEMBER: When pulling from the repository after initial installation, be sure to update your Node.js project and MySQL database as explained below.
+### NOTE: Much of the code for this application is based on this tutorial: https://blog.logrocket.com/building-simple-login-form-node-js/

 Node.js: https://nodejs.org/en/download <br>
 MySQL: https://dev.mysql.com/downloads/installer/ (Use the web-community installer)